 - 5. The \setlanguage command no longer creates whatsits.
-The meaning of \setlanguage is changed so that it is now an integer parameter like all others.
-That integer parameter is used in \glyph\node creation to add language information to the glyph nodes.
-In conjunction, the \language primitive is extended so that it always also updates the value of \setlanguage. - 6.
-The \noboundary command (that prohibits word boundary processing where that would normally take place) now does create nodes.
-These nodes are needed because the exact place of the \noboundary command in the input stream has to be retained until after the ligature and font processing stages. - 7.
+The meaning of \setlanguage changed so that it is now an integer parameter like all others.
+That integer parameter is us in \glyph\node creation to add language information to the glyph nodes.
+In conjunction, to \language primitive is extended so that it always also updates the value of \setlanguage - 6.
+The \noboundary command (that prohibits word boundary processing where that would m mally take place) now does create nodes.
+These nodes are needed because the exact place of the \noboundary command in the input stream has to be retained until after the light and font processing stages. - 7.
 There is no longer a main\loop label in the code.
-Remember that $T_EX82$ did quite a lot of processing while adding char\nodes to the horizontal list?
-For speed reasons, it handled that processing code outside of the 'main control' loop, and only the first character of any 'word' was handled by that 'main control' loop.
-In LuaTEX, there is no longer a need for that (all hard work is done later), and the (now very small) bits of character-handling code have been moved back inline.
-When \tracingcommands is on, this is visible because the full word is reported, instead of just the initial character.
+Remember that $T_EX82$ did quite a lot processing while adding char\nodes to the horizontal list?
+For speed reasons, it hand that processing code outside of the 'main control' loop, and only the first character of a 'word' was handled by that 'main control' loop.
+In LuaTEX, there is no longer a need for t (all hard work is done later), and the (now very small) bits of character-handling code has been moved back inline.
+When \tracingcommands is on, this is visible because the full we is reported, instead of just the initial character.

-$^1$ When $T{\!E\!}X$ showed up we didn't have Unicode yet and being limited to eight bits meant that one sometimes had to compromise between supporting character input, glyph rendering, hyphenation.
+$^1$ When $T{E\!X}$ showed up we didn't have Unicode yet and being limited to eight bits meant that one sometimes have compromise between supporting character input, glyph rendering, hyphenation.

-Because we tend to make hard coded behaviour configurable a few new primitives have been added:
+Because we tend to make hard coded behaviour configurable a few new primitives have be added:

-'''

 \hyphenpenaltymode

 \automatichyphenpenalty

 \explicithyphenpenalty

-'''

-The first parameter has the following consequences for automatic discs (the ones resulting from an $\exp$ other values do what we always did in LuaT\EX: insert \exhyphenpenalty.
+The first parameter has the following consequences for automatic discs (the ones resulting fr an \exhyphenchar: